Human-like object concept representations emerge naturally in multimodal large language models: Introduction

-Using a representation learning method previously designed for human participants \cite{zheng2019revealing,hebart2020revealing}, we identified 66 sparse, non-negative dimensions underlying LLMs' similarity judgements that lead to excellent predictions of both single-trial behavior and similarity scores between pairs of objects.
-We demonstrated that these dimensions are interpretable, exhibited spontaneous semantic clustering, and characterized the large-scale structure of LLMs' mental representations of nature objects.
-Furthermore, by comparing the identified dimensions with the core dimensions observed in human cognition, we found close correspondence between model and human embeddings.
-Finally, we demonstrated that there was strong alignment between the model embeddings and neural activity patterns in many functionally defined, category selective brain ROIs (e.g., EBA, PPA, RSC and FFA), underscoring the generalization of these learned mental representations and offering a compelling evidence that the object representations in LLMs, while not identical to those in the human, share fundamental commonalities that reflect key schemas of human conceptual knowledge.
-These results enrich the growing body of work characterizing the emergent characteristics of LLMs \cite{binz2023using,webb2023emergent,wei2022emergent,schaeffer2024emergent,hagendorff2023machine,hagendorff2023human,strachan2024testing}, showcasing their potential to capture and reflect human-like conceptualizations of real-world objects.
+Using a representation learning method previously designed for human participants \cite{zheng2019revealing,hebart2020revealing}, we identified 66 sparse, non-negative dimensions underlying LLMs' similarity judgments that lead to excellent predictions of both single-trial behavior and similarity scores between pairs of objects.
+We demonstrated that these dimensions are interpretable, exhibited spontaneous semantic clustering, and characterized the large-scale structure of LLMs' mental representations of natural objects.
+Furthermore, by comparing the identified dimensions with the core dimensions observed in human cognition, we found close alignment between model and human embeddings.
+Finally, we found strong correspondence between the model embeddings and neural activity patterns in category-selective brain Region of Interests (ROIs, e.g., EBA, PPA, RSC, FFA), underscoring the generalization of these learned mental representations and offering a compelling evidence that the object representations in LLMs, while not identical to those in the human, share fundamental commonalities that reflect key schemas of human conceptual knowledge.
+These results enrich the growing body of work characterizing the emergent characteristics of LLMs \cite{binz2023using,webb2023emergent,wei2022emergent,schaeffer2024emergent,hagendorff2023machine,hagendorff2023human,strachan2024testing,kumar2024shared,chen2023emergence,zhang2024mathverse}, showcasing their potential to capture and reflect human-like conceptualizations of real-world objects.